-"Iamie."
+"Jamie."
 "I have my Quran in the glove box."
 He let the engine idle.
 "I will wait here till you come back."
 The street was dark except for the bright, narrow sidewalk and the spotlights embedded around the perimeter of a high, stucco wall.
 The Four Seasons was a former city jail turned into a luxury hotel.
 A giant glass door had replaced the wooden gates.
-Exhaustion had me almost in a trance, and I paused in the entry to look at the sepia photos of prisoners in striped uniforms and fez-like cotton caps.
+Exhaustion put me almost in a trance, and I paused just inside the entry to look at the sepia photos of prisoners in striped uniforms and fez-like cotton caps.
 Leg-irons attached one man to the next.
-I walked to the desk.
-The clerk, a young, blueeyed Brit, asked if he could help me.
+I crossed the lobby and stood at the desk.
+The clerk, a young, blue-eyed Brit, asked if he could help me.
 I hadn't written Jamie in too many years to count, and I didn't want it to be one minute longer.
 "I need to write a letter."
 I said.
+"Certainly."
+He handed me stationery and a pen.

-"Certainly," he said, handing me stationery and a pen.
-I looked out the glass to where Ahmet waited.
+I looked out to the street where Ahmet waited.
 "That man is following me.
 I haven't the least idea who he is.
 I wonder if your security guard could make him go away."
-YOUTHFUL ACTS OF CHARITY he ashtray of the little Fiat overflowed with snuffed-out butts that spilled onto the floor, while the driver, Harun, swayed in time to a Turkish singer clanging finger cymbals.
+Youthful Acts of Charity THE ASHTRAY OF THE LITTLE Fiat overflowed with snuffed-out butts that spilled onto the floor, while the driver, Harun, swayed in time to a Turkish singer clanging finger cymbals.
 Bonnie Cross, fifty-five, gripped the handle on the passenger door to keep from lunging sideways.
 Her breasts jiggled, and she looked down anxiously at the buttonholes.
 She hadn't brought a safety pin, even though this blouse was an oldie, back when size eighteens still fit.
 Sun poured through the windshield, and suction taped her thighs to the leather seat.
 "I'm sooo hot," she said.